ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 ##### Language Server

-- Added completion and code action support for already-imported modules in the Ballerina user home
+- Introduced a new code action called `Make construct public` to make a construct public
-- Implemented file operation events in the Language Server
+- Added completion and code action support to suggest packages pulled from the Ballerina central

 #### Improvements